Sharron Angle: National Federation of Republican Assemblies

 Angle became a member of the Nevada chapter of the National Federation of Republican Assemblies (NFRA) in 2006, and in 2007, while she was still polling third in a three-way race, received the endorsements of both the state and national organizations for her United States Senate run.
 After her general election defeat, Angle became President of the Nevada Republican Assembly, and in 2011, Pacific Region Vice President of the national organization.
 In September 2013, Angle was unanimously elected NFRA President at the group's national convention in Dallas, Texas.

 2016 run for U.S. Senate

 Angle again ran for the U.S. Senate in 2016 when Harry Reid retired.
 Angle finished a distant second in the Republican primary to winner Joe Heck, who garnered 64.9 percent of the vote to Angle's 22.8 percent.

 2018 congressional campaign

 In March 2017, Angle announced that she would be running in the 2018 United States House of Representatives elections in Nevada in Nevada's 2nd congressional district, seeking to unseat incumbent Republican congressman Mark Amodei.
+The Associated Press called her platform on her campaign website "far-right".
 Angle came second in the primary with 18% of the vote to Amodei's 72%.